Showing 1 - 1 OF 1

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-It is not required to register your vehicle with the Pass and ID office.
+It is not required to register your vehicle with the Hill AFB Pass and ID office.
 Although, it is required for all DoD ID cardholders to register their ID in DBIDS (Defense Biometric Identification System).
-This allows security forces the ability to scan your ID at the gate.
-ID holders can register their ID cards at the Military Personnel Flight, Bldg 430.
+This allows Security Forces Squadron the ability to scan your ID at the gate.
+ID holders can register their ID cards at the Military Personnel Flight located in building 430.

 All vehicles entering or leaving Hill AFB are subject to search.

-To find locations and time for the Utah Department of Motor Vehicles, visit their website.
-Military personnel do not have to license their motor vehicle in Utah if it is licensed in their state of residence.
+To find locations and hours of operation for the Utah Department of Motor Vehicles visit their website at https://dmv.utah.gov/.
+Military personnel do not have to license their motor vehicle in Utah if it is currently licensed in their state of residence.

 Information needed to register a vehicle in Utah includes:

-All Utah traffic laws apply on Hill AFB.
+All Utah traffic laws apply when operating a motor vehicle on Hill AFB.
 Seatbelts are mandatory.
-State, local and base officials can stop vehicles for suspected non-use of seatbelts.
-Child seat/booster seats are mandatory for children up to 8 years of age or 4'9".
+State, local and installation officials can stop vehicles for suspected seatbelt violations.
+Child seat/booster seats are mandatory for children up to 8 years of age or 4'9" in height.
 Speed limits on base are 25 mph unless otherwise posted.
-Cell phone use is prohibited on base unless a hands free device is being used.
+Cell phone use is prohibited on base unless a hands-free device is being used.
 Utah has a "basic speed law" which prohibits a driver from traveling faster than is reasonably safe.
-Construction zone speed limits are strictly enforced and speeding fines are doubled.
+Construction zone speed limits are strictly enforced.
+Speeding fines are doubled in areas of construction.
 Interstate highway speed is 70 mph and rural interstate highway speed is 75 mph.
 Motorcycle operators must wear proper personal protective equipment while on base.

 State and local laws regulate the operation of motor vehicles, and these laws can vary by location.
 Many states regulate the following:

-You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
+You and your passengers must always wear seatbelts while driving or riding in a motor vehicle.
+You can be ticketed and issued heavy fines if seatbelts are not worn and secured.
 State law requires that all children under 8 years of age or smaller than 57 inches be properly restrained in child seats/booster seats.
 Some states also require younger, smaller children to sit in the back seat.
+For more information visit the Click It Utah website at: https://clickit.utah.gov/.